chamilo/docs/teacher-guide/getting-to-know-chamilo/general_usability.md

 ![](../../.gitbook/assets/images4%20%282%29.png)

-Illustration 6: History of Chamilo installations around the world, 2015 to 2017
+Illustration: History of Chamilo installations around the world, 2015 to 2017

 Of course, because we understand your organization may prefer a specific terminology, we have equipped Chamilo with a way to edit any interface term from within the platform administration. \(this requires administration skills and is thus described in the _Chamilo Administration Guide_\).
 Should you urgently require a customization, you can ask one of our official providers for a customized language pack to be imported into your platform.